 When programmes provide price plans in different formats, it can be hard to accurately compare prices.
-To make this easier, we have calculated the price of monthly digital basic price plans on each programme to show you how costs compare over 3, 6, and 12 months (as of June 2019).
+To make this easier, we have calculated the price of monthly digital basic price plans on each programme to show you how costs compare between programmes (as of January 2020).
 All admin fees are included in these prices.

 Weight Watchers® is marginally cheaper than Slimming World®, and they provide a similar service in terms of support and programme features.
 On the surface, Second Nature seems slightly more expensive, however, your personal coach is a registered dietitian or nutritionist, rather than a previous member or customer service representative.
 You also have the same coach throughout the whole Second Nature programme that you can build a relationship with, rather than an ad-hoc response from a different coach each time (Weight Watchers® and Slimming World®).

 Registration to a professional body requires a nationally recognised nutrition or dietetics degree.
 Weekly face-to-face sessions with a registered dietitian or nutritionist can be very expensive (£40-£100/hour).
 We have added a column representing this to compare costs (Weekly Nutritionist – WN).

 |Price||£16 / month||£20 / month||$60 / month||£300 / month|